Qqwy/presentation-communicating_between_ruby_and_elixir/slides.md

 Agenda

-1. Announcement of Code BEAM Lite Amsterdam
+1. Announcements
 2. Talk by **Marten**:
-   communicating Ruby <-> Elixir: A multilanguage webapp
+   communicating Ruby ↔ Elixir: A multilanguage webapp
-3. Talk by **Marcel**: TBA
+3. Talk by **Marcel**: Managing side-effects with Phoenix.PubSub
 4. Drinks!

----

-## Announcements

 ---